ex0dus-0x/fuzzable/README.md

 $ fuzzable analyze --export=report.json <TARGET>
 ```

-In Binary Ninja, go to `Plugins > Fuzzable > Export Fuzzability Report` and select the format you want to
+In Binary Ninja, go to `Plugins > Fuzzable > Export Fuzzability Report > ...` and select the format you want to
 export to and the path you want to write it to.

 ## Contributing